Click on the listings below to see examples of bibliography entries for various types of books.

-The second entry shown is for subsequent notes for a source.
+The second entry is a shortened version for subsequent notes from the same source.

-The third entry is the bibliographic entry for the note.
-This will be found in the bibliography at the end of the work.
+The third entry is the bibliographic citation that will be found at the end of the work.
+Remember, a bibliography is alphabetized by author’s last name.

 Print Book

-Penrose, Antony The Lives of Lee Miller.
-London: Thames and Hudson, 1985.
+Penrose, Antony.
+The Lives of Lee Miller.
+Thames and Hudson, 1985.

 2. Sennett and Cobb, Hidden Injuries, 10.